-As recommender systems become increasingly integrated into the US economy, it is paramount that we understand their impact on both consumer demand and equilibrium supply decisions.
-This paper builds a structural model of the music streaming industry to estimate how these systems have influenced music production and shaped the sound of popular music.
-Because the music industry has historically been at the vanguard of technological adoption and disruption, understanding the impact of recommender systems on music releases can yield valuable insights into how these systems may affect other content-driven industries such as film, television, and digital commerce.
+As recommender systems become increasingly embedded across digital platforms, understanding their impact on both consumer demand and producer decisions is crucial.
+This dissertation has developed a structural model of the music streaming industry to quantify how algorithmic recommendations influence music production and shape the evolving sound of popular music.
+The music industry has historically been at the forefront of technological disruption, making it an ideal setting to examine how recommender systems may affect other content-driven industries.